-However, where this is not possible, deliveries can be made between the hours of 11am and 6pm for official delivery vans and small lorries only.
+However, where this is not possible, deliveries can be made between the hours of 11am and 5pm for official delivery vans and small lorries only, with different times applying in other towns.
 A 5mph restriction will be in place.
 We are hopeful that businesses and shops adapt by making changes to the way they operate to help make this work.

 How do residents receive parcel deliveries?

-As above, where possible deliveries should be arranged for before 11am or after 6pm.
+As above, where possible deliveries should be arranged for before 11am or after 5pm (in Aberystwyth, different times apply in other towns).
 However, where this is not possible delivery vans or lorries will be able to access part of the town.
 A 5mph restriction will be in place.

 Wherever possible resident should try make use of lockers and drop off points offered by online traders to help reduce traffic through the safe zone.